Recovery With Incomplete Knowledge: Fundamental Bounds on Real-Time Quantum Memories

 These bounds are growing in relevance, as multiple QEC rounds have been demonstrated in practice \cite{cramer2016repeated}.
 It is shown that spectator-based recovery protocols, under conditions of varying noise, could outperform optimal recovery protocols with constant noise (Theorem~\ref{th:spec_multi}).
 This is exclusively a multi-cycle phenomenon, where errors from different cycle numbers can cohere \cite{carignan2019bounding}, including errors from incomplete knowledge of the noise parameter.
-Finally, I illustrate the regions of better performance for the [4,1] code of the amplitude-damping channel (Fig.~\ref{fig:multicycle}).
+Finally, this is illustrated for the [4,1] code of the amplitude-damping channel (Fig.~\ref{fig:multicycle}).
 Similar error coherence effects have been seen recently in the context of quantum state transfer in quantum networks, between gate and readout errors \cite{thotakura2022quantum}. \end{enumerate}